materialsvirtuallab/python_template/README.md

-# python_template
+# Introduction

-A template repository for setting up new python packages
+This is a template for setting up Python packages in the Materials Virtual Lab.
+It comes with the standard Github workflows, pyproject and linting.